 It all started in 1995...

-…WHEN WE BUILT AN ORGANIZATION TO BRING THE COMMUNITY TOGETHER.
+…WHEN WE BUILT AN ORGANIZATION TO BRING THE COMMUNITY TOGETHER TO CARE FOR OUR SHARED OUTDOORS.

 RFOV founders (from left) David Hamilton, Kevin O’Brien, and Michael Hutton at our 10th Anniversary celebration in 2005.